Guest Post: Feisty Females: Writing Lincolnshire’s Medieval Women by Rosanna McGlone

 Heirs shall be given in marriage without disparagement, yet so that before a marriage is contracted it shall be made known to the heir’s next of kin.’

-This clause should have effectively protected women from being forced to marry below their station.
+This clause should have effectively protected women from being forced to marry below their station, though it did not always work.

 12Isabel d’Aubigny famously invoked Magna Carta when Henry III commandeered land and rights that were rightly hers, proclaiming;